gerogew22122/WEBSITEFORLJ/replit.md

 # LJ Pickz Landing Page

 ## Overview
 LJ Pickz is a minimalist marketing landing page for a sports picks service, built with Next.js 15.
 Its primary purpose is to attract and convert users through a professional, visually appealing, and high-converting website.
 The application features a dark theme, an animated loading screen with a typing effect, and promotional popups.
-It integrates region-based dynamic pricing and showcases customer reviews in a carousel, aiming to establish credibility and drive subscriptions to the sports betting/investing community.
+It integrates region-based dynamic pricing and showcases customer reviews in a carousel positioned between the hero section and pricing.
+The single-page design includes smooth-scrolling navigation to Reviews and Packages sections, aiming to establish credibility and drive subscriptions to the sports betting/investing community.

 ## User Preferences
 Preferred communication style: Simple, everyday language.